BTNBx/xPower-Flow-Card/README.md

 - 24h sparklines floated above the panel bottom when header text wrapped (narrow layouts equalize panel heights).
 Charts are now pinned to the bottom of each panel.

 ### Added
-- **Solar day ring**: 270° arc around the sun icon showing sunrise → sunset progress — amber gradient, animated position dot (opacity pulse only), sunrise and sunset times at the arc ends.
+- **Solar day ring**: 270° arc around the sun icon showing sunrise → sunset progress, amber gradient, animated position dot (opacity pulse only), sunrise and sunset times at the arc ends.
 Uses `sun.sun` (configurable via `sun_entity`), hidden below the horizon.
 New editor field, translated in 8 languages.

 ### Changed
 - PV1/PV2 side info restructured as centered columns (title / power / voltage) with amber inward arrows outside the values.
 Single-MPPT setups keep the daily kWh on the right.